kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

-And of course, it is compatible to parse nested collection path like this.
+And of course, it is possible to parse nested collection path like this.

+You can get both foo ID and bar ID from the `params`.

 -->